 Sometimes the answer is “the thing you want to do is not possible using this tool”, and that’s also valuable information.
 It tells you that you are not the source of the problem.

 I’m not saying becoming a tech whiz is easy, but it’s a lot easier than it seems from where you’re standing right now.
-You’ve already learned the most difficult things for a human to learn.
-This is just gravy!
+You’ve already learned the most difficult things for a human to learn!

 Once you learn how to learn using technology, there’s no limit to what subjects you can learn through it.